alco-company/mortimer-bellis/WORKLOG.md

 - show price when picking product
 - translate new project name validation - error is wrong if double projects same name
 - validation on time_materials is not optimal/working
+- add checkbox when loading more items on a list

 ## CHANGELOG